giuliov/GitPushFilterPlugin/README.md

 # Configuration

-The plugin is driven by the `GitPushFilter.config` configuration file, which must be present in the same folder, e.g. `%Program Files%\Microsoft Team Foundation Server 12.0\Application Tier\Web Services\bin\Plugins`
+The plugin is driven by the `GitPushFilter.policies` configuration file, which must be present in the same folder, e.g. `%Program Files%\Microsoft Team Foundation Server 12.0\Application Tier\Web Services\bin\Plugins`

 ```